AutoBE

 Provides a comprehensive explanation of:

-• The purpose and scope of this authorization role
+• The purpose and scope of this authorization actor

-• Which types of users are granted this role
+• Which types of users are granted this actor

-• What capabilities and permissions this role enables
+• What capabilities and permissions this actor enables

-• Any constraints or limitations associated with the role
+• Any constraints or limitations associated with the actor

-• How this role relates to the underlying database schema
+• How this actor relates to the underlying database schema

-• Examples of typical use cases for this role
+• Examples of typical use cases for this actor

-This description should be detailed enough for both API consumers to understand the role's purpose and for the system to properly enforce access controls.
+This description should be detailed enough for both API consumers to understand the actor's purpose and for the system to properly enforce access controls.

 MUST be written in English.
 Never use other languages.